vinitcodes-01git/Cameratest/README.md

 # Cameratest

-Project
+Project:

-To test how computer program interact with computer hardware
+To test how computer programs interact with computer hardware.

-This code runs locally on device
+This code runs locally on a device.

-For program to try, you need to install cv2 library from python
+To run the program, you need to install the cv2 library from Python.